jj5/kickass-crypto/README.md

 example, where the maximum length is reduced further to 10 bytes.

 Another advantage of the typed interface is that it provides extra information which can be automatically added into the documentation.
+The typed interface communicates intent to the PHP run-time but also to other programmers reading, using, or maintaining the code.

 #### The advantages of the untyped interface on the default implementation